Good morning, lovely YOU!

 4. Be of Service to Others

 Do you have elderly neighbors or neighbors who are battling a major illness?
 No doubt life is even more stressful for them right now.
 It will make you feel great if you give them a call and check in on them to see if you can help them in any way.
-Be mindful to keep your distance of course, but see if they need some help with shopping or other errands.
+Be mindful to keep your distance of course, but see if they need some help with shopping or subscribe them to one of the medicare advantage plans tennessee which will help them during their recovery.

 5. Be Grateful